sara-nl/spider4advisors/README.md

 ### Software portability with containers
 (Analysis with containers)

+Your analysis on Spider can be run with software that was installed either by the software manager in your project or our sys admin of the system or yourself.
+What if you want to run the same analysis on another system(s)?
+Or you want to simply test some workflow on Spider but don't want to install the necessary software from scratch or mess up an existing installation?
+This is where containers can come in extremely handy.
+As you do not have admin rights on the system, we do not support Docker containers.
+But the good news is that we do support Singularity containers!
+In this example, you will:

+- use a Singularity image with pre-installed software
+- import the container into your workflows
+- run the analysis by using the software from a `Singularity` container

+Interested?
+Try out the example [here](https://github.com/sara-nl/spidercourse/edit/master/extras/singularity-usage-adv.md).

 ### Integration with scalable external storage
 (Accessing data from external storage systems)